 Criminal Injuries Overseas: How to claim compensation when you are injured as a result of a criminal act whilst overseas

-Criminal injuries overseas: if you suffer criminal injuries whilst on holiday or travelling and working abroad – there is a strong possibility you can claim criminal injury compensation.
+Claiming for criminal injuries overseas: if you suffer criminal injuries whilst on holiday, travelling or working abroad – there is a strong possibility you can claim criminal injury compensation.
 Find out which countries allow you to make a claim and where to seek help in your own country to make a claim overseas.

 What are criminal injuries?